Build the next layer

 TCP/IP won early because it was simpler to understand and demonstrably working at scale.
 Then it won late because it was already everywhere, so people built on top of it.
 Today, the elegant 7-layer OSI model that solved all of computer networking has been relegated to a teaching resource in undergrad-level courses.

 Opportunities to rebuild foundational layers of systems from the ground up are rare.
 People pitching ideas to do this must have such persuasive arguments, be such compelling founders, and have such clear visions of the future that they earn the trust of folks with money to fund their reinvention of the wheel.
-What they create also needs to motivate users to switch to it somehow.
-Maybe it’s just so much better than what’s already on the market.
-Or perhaps it has strong network effects - other teams within your company have completed integrations with some new org-wide service, and your team’s life is harder because you haven’t yet.
+What they create also needs to motivate users to switch to it somehow, either by being so much better than everything else out there, or via something like network effects.

 These “quick wins” shouldn’t be thought of as temporary workarounds until the right person discovers one of those first types of opportunities.
 They usually aren’t the most elegant solution to a problem, but they work.
 They’re easy to understand, to maintain, to teach.
 They piggy-back on what you already know about the layers they’re built on top of.
 They fail in predictable ways, which can be monitored for and planned around.